Caching and resuming

 Troubleshooting

-Cache failures happen when either (1) a task that was supposed to be cached was re-executed, or (2) a task that was supposed to be re-executed was cached.
+Cache failures occur when a task that was supposed to be cached was re-executed or a task that was supposed to be re-executed was cached.

 • Resuming from a different session ID